nyex/energy-tracking/README.md

 If you use these as an idea for something more solid, do let me know.

+## THANKS
+[Archie](https://jonathanh.co.uk/) helped me with bash loops and bash maths and patience.
+Thank you!

 ## FEEDBACK

 "PERFECTION." - My therapist, 2021.